Enterprise Setup Guide: Migrating from LaunchDarkly

 -e REDIS_URL="redis://your-elasticache-endpoint:6379" \

-Once your Control Plane is accessible (e.g., at https://flags.internal.com), follow the Emerald Setup Wizard:
+Once your Control Plane is accessible (e.g., at https://flags.internal.com), you will be redirected to the setup wizard at /setup on first visit:

 Phase 4: App Integration (SDKs)